 Peanut butter M&M cookies on a plate.

 It doesn’t get much better than a dessert that involves peanut butter and chocolate.
-Give me a Reese’s cup, and I am totally smitten.
+They will give you that Reese’s cup energy in a thick, soft cookie with the crisp bite of the m&m candy shells.

 The Ingredients